pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

 :math:`1``)

 .. index::
-    single: binaryBreadthFirstSearch(One to One) - Experimental on v3.0
+    single: binaryBreadthFirstSearch ; One to One - Experimental on v3.0

 One to One
 ...............................................................................